RLmodel/FW-mid/README.md

 * yhs_can_control: a ROS wrapper around to monitor and control the fw-01 robot
 * yhs_can_interfaces: fw-01 related message definitions
-* fw_01_bringup: bringup all launch files related to fw-01

 ## Supported Hardware